zieren/eltern-emailer/README.md

    to an installation directory of your choice.
 1. In that directory, run this command to install the required dependencies:
    ```
-   npm install args-and-flags content-disposition md5 nodemailer puppeteer winston
+   npm install args-and-flags content-disposition imapflow mailparser md5 nodemailer puppeteer winston
    ```
-   This downloads 400+MB.
+   This downloads 400+MB (because it includes a Chromium binary).
 You can continue with the next step in the meanwhile.
 1. Edit the file `config.json` to specify your login credentials, SMTP server etc. All uppercase parts need to be replaced.
 If you don't want to store credentials in a file you can pass them via commandline flags (see [Flags](#flags)).
 See section [Configuration](#configuration) below for a detailed description of all options.

    **WARNING**